sambit-giri/Spaceborne/docs/source/Usage.rst

 All the available options and configurations can be found, along with their explanation, in the ``example_config.yaml`` file.
 Type hints for all of the different options are included in the comments.
-To run `Spaceborne` **using this configuration file**, simply run:
+To run ``Spaceborne`` **using this configuration file**, activate the previously created ``spaceborne`` environment and simply run:

 .. code-block:: bash

    $ python main.py

 If you want to use a configuration file with a different name and/or path, you can do it with

 .. code-block:: bash